Tales from the Riverside

 Area 8 is designated as "Community Events Space" and is an area of private land.
 The idea is that it should be maintained as grazed pasture/wildflower meadow.
 Access could be created from the Waterlode and Nantwich Town F.C. ground.
 Also, the area could be used for "occasional, low-impact, seasonal community events" such as country crafts and kite flying.

-James Thompson stresses: "As with all areas, the suggested ideas are all aspirations based on what local focus groups want to see".
+suggested ideas are all aspirations based on what local focus groups want to see".

-Area 9 (back to the top of the plan) - Manor Road riverside.
+Area 9 (back towards the top of the plan) - Manor Road riverside.
 It would have a new footbridge across to Area 4 and be managed as a formal open space.
 The lighting will be improved.
 Safe waterside access points would be created along with landscape enhancements next to the swimming baths with a viewpoint across the wetland areas.

-Area 10 (unnumbered at the foot of this section of the plan, but see below) is the Snow Hill Regeneration Area with Area 10a described as an "extra area" of that regeneration.
+Area 10 (unnumbered at the foot of this section of the plan, but see the map below) is the Snow Hill

 In Area 11, land off Kingsley Village housing development, the plan would be to extend a multi-user access route along the river bank to Welsh Row.